 - Punitive damages

 No, property damage settlements are not taxable.
 If you receive a payment for property damage, you do not have to pay taxes on the settlement amount.
 That’s because you’re being paid for the reduced value of the property.
-If you were to be taxed on that amount, you would no longer be made whole for the entire loss due to the accident.
-Tax laws recognize that it’s only fair not to tax a victim for a property damage settlement.
+If you were to be taxed on that amount, you would no longer be paid wholly for the entire loss due to the accident.
+Tax laws recognize it’s only fair not to tax a victim for a property damage settlement.

 Taxes on car accident settlements vary.
 It’s essential to be aware of tax liabilities long before you reach a settlement in your car accident case.
 That’s because the structure of compensation plays a significant role in tax liability.

-There are several details to be aware of when it comes to tax consequences for a personal injury settlement.
+There are several details to be aware of regarding tax consequences for a personal injury settlement.
 For example, in general, compensation for medical bills is not taxed.
 However, that’s not necessarily the end of the story.
 If you claim an itemized deduction for medical bills on your taxes, you cannot receive both the benefit of the tax deduction and compensation for your bills.
 Consulting with an experienced personal injury attorney will help you navigate this often complex settlement process.

-Working with an attorney before you settle your car accident claim can help you avoid costly taxes.
+Working with a skilled attorney before you settle your car accident claim can help you avoid costly taxes.
 For example, say you’re paid $100,000 in compensation for lost wages and lost future income.
-If you accept the payment all at once, your highest tax bracket, as a single filer, is 24% That means on a portion of the income, you’ll be paying income tax at a rate of 24%!
+If you accept the payment all at once, your highest tax bracket as a single filer is 24%.
+That means on a portion of the income; you’ll be paying income tax at a rate of 24%!

 However, say you decide to structure the payments over a period of five years.
 You receive payments of $20,000 each year for five years.
 In that case, your highest tax bracket is 12%.
 By waiting a period of time for your payments, you can save yourself 12% tax on a portion of your settlement.

-When you work with an experienced attorney, you have an expert to help you with all of the details.
-An attorney not only helps you get the highest dollar amount, but they also assist you with structuring the settlement so that the most compensation stays in your pocket.
+When you work with an experienced attorney, you have an expert to help you with all the details.
+An attorney not only helps you get the highest dollar amount but also assists you with structuring the settlement so the most compensation stays in your pocket.
 They will also work with you on collecting your car accident settlement.
-You can have the peace of mind of knowing that you’ve managed your car accident settlement in the best possible way when working with a Nevada attorney.
+You can have the peace of mind of knowing you’ve managed your car accident settlement best when working with a Nevada attorney.

 Is a car insurance settlement taxable?
 If you’re wondering how taxes may impact your car accident insurance settlement, you’re already on the right track.
 Let’s work together to minimize your tax liability.
-The sooner we’re involved in your case, the sooner we can go to work doing everything we can to maximize your compensation.
+The sooner we’re involved in your case, the sooner we can do everything possible to maximize your compensation.
 That includes minimizing or eliminating any potential tax liability.
-Call us today for your free and confidential consultation with an experienced Las Vegas car accident lawyer.
+Call us today for your free and confidential consultation with a skilled Las Vegas car accident lawyer.